shapeblock/quickstart/README.md

 ## Remove

-When you're finished exploring the Rancher server, use terraform to tear down all resources in the quickstart.
+When you're finished exploring the Shapeblock setup, use terraform to tear down all resources in the quickstart.

 **NOTE: Any resources not provisioned by the quickstart are not guaranteed to be destroyed when tearing down the quickstart.**
 Make sure you tear down any resources you provisioned manually before running the destroy command.